robocasa/robocasa-web/index.md

 videoId:
 ---

-**RoboCasa** is a large-scale simulation framework for training generalist agents in household environments.
-It features realistic and diverse scenes with a focus on kitchen environments which we enhance we the help of AI generation tools.
-In addition we provide over 2500 3D assets across 150+ object categories and dozens of intractable appliances.
-These assets support diverse behaviors and we propose a set of 100 tasks, including tasks representing complex activities that we generated with the guidance of large language models.
-We include a set of high-quality demonstrations for each task and explore the use of robot data generation tools to significantly expand the scope of our dataset at little additional cost.
+**RoboCasa** is a large-scale simulation framework for training generally capable robots to perform everyday tasks.
+It features realistic and diverse human-centered environments with a focus on kitchen scenes.
+We create these environments with the aim of generative AI tools, such as large language models (LLMs) and text-to-3D models.
+We provide over 2,500 3D assets across 150+ object categories and dozens of intractable furniture and appliances.
+As part of the initial release, we include a suite of 100 tasks, representing a wide spectrum of everyday activities.
+Together with the tasks, we offer a dataset of high-quality human demonstrations and leverage automated trajectory generation techniques to significantly expand the amount of training data with little additional cost.

 ## Diverse Scenes